 The main goal of this admixture is to increase the resistance against freeze-thaw degradation and cohesion.

-It also improves the workability of fresh concrete without changing the setting rate of hardening.
+It also improves the workability of concrete without changing the setting rate of hardening.

 Water Reducing Admixtures: